Anti-Soviet resistance by the Ukrainian Insurgent Army: Creation of OUN-B, pogroms, and anti-Soviet uprising

 Mass executions of Jews began in the autumn of 1941 on German-occupied territories and continued in the second half of 1942 when the Germans began liquidating Jewish ghettos.
-Members of the Ukrainian auxiliary police took part in these executions.
+Some Ukrainian auxiliary policemen took part in these executions.
 From 1942, the local non-Jewish population also became targets of repression.
-The Germans began to deport the population en masse to the Reich for work and to demand large supplies from the farmers.
+The Germans began to deport the population en masse to the Reich for forced labour and to demand large supplies from the farmers.
 For their refusal, the Germans began to punish the population with executions and pacifications of Ukrainian and Polish villages.
 The Ukrainian auxiliary police also took part in the pacification actions, but the mood of rebellion was growing in their ranks.
 As a result, partisan units reappeared in Western Ukraine, including Soviet ones and the first Ukrainian Insurgent Army (UPA) formed by Taras Bulba-Borovets.
 Bulba-Borovets went into active combat in April 1942, mainly against the Germans; the group entered into a neutrality agreement with the Soviet partisans.
-In December 1942 he proposed to the Melnykites and Banderites to join forces with him as commander-in-chief.
+In December 1942, he proposed to the Melnykites and Banderites to join forces with him as commander-in-chief.
 The OUN-B rejected the proposal, but the OUN-M, who had already begun to form their own units, accepted the offer.

-Creation of UPA, anti-German uprising and extermination of Poles
+Creation of UPA, anti-German uprising, and extermination of Poles

 In October 1942 OUN-B decided to form its own partisans, called OUN Military Detachments.
 Individual units entered active combat in February 1943 (first was sotnia of Hryhoriy Perehinyak attack on German police station in Volodymyrets on 7 February).
 At the third OUN-B conference (17-23 February 1943) it was decided to launch an anti-German uprising in order to liberate as much territory as possible before the arrival of the Red Army.
 The uprising was to break out first in Volhynia, for which purpose the formation of a partisan army called the Ukrainian Liberation Army began there.
 The uprising broke out in mid-March, with Dmytro Klyachkivsky and Vasyl Ivakhiv leading it, and Klyachkivsky alone after Ivakhiv death in May that year.
 It was also at that time that the name given to it was abandoned and the name Ukrainian Insurgent Army, taken over from Bulba-Borovets, began to be used, thus impersonating it.
 The new army basis were Ukrainian policemen, who deserted en masse (about 5 000) between March and April 1943.
-By July 1943 the UPA had twenty thousand soldiers.
-Even before the anti-German uprising started, OUN-B units started to attack Polish villages and murder Polish people.
+By July 1943, the UPA had 20,000 soldiers.
+Even before the anti-German uprising started, OUN-B units started to attack Polish villages and murder Poles.
 This soon turned into a full-scale extermination campaign, aimed at killing off or driving out the Polish population from areas considered by OUN-B to be Ukrainian.
-The main target of UPA's ethnic cleansing were Poles, mainly women and children, but they also killed other ethnic minorities such as Jews, Czechs, Hungarians, Armenians and even many Ukrainians.
+The main target of UPA's ethnic cleansing were Poles, mainly women and children, but they also killed other ethnic minorities such as Jews, Czechs, Hungarians, Armenians, and even many Ukrainians.
 UPA fighters used mainly farm tools such as scythes, knives and pitchforks to commit their murders of civilians.